 Risk is part of being alive.
 Remember the family legend wherein a tornado lifted the house of your Aunt Beryl’s cousin twice removed off its foundation and plunked it down in a cornfield miles away?
 When risk turns into good news, it’s called chance or luck.
 Like your co-worker’s babysitter’s brother who picked all the right numbers in Powerball (with his eyes closed).
 One basic definition of risk in building is “the effect of uncertainty on predetermined objectives.”

-Risk management is an essential factor in construction program management.
+Risk management is an essential factor in construction program management as well as procurement (click here to learn the construction management procurement definition).
 The more elaborate the project, the more that could potentially go wrong.
 That’s risk.
 For a building project, what does a seasoned construction project manager do to offset risk?
 In brief, they 1) analyze and assess risks and 2) manage them.

 In simple terms, a crucial component of construction program management is to: